xbinner18/Mrbannker/README.md

 # MRBANKER BOT
 ___
-A telegram bot to check credit cards. written in php & py.
+A telegram bot to check credit cards. written in py.
 You can find me on [telegram](https://telegram.me/MrBankerBot)

 ## STEP1: